cmda-bt/js-bootcamp-18-19/.github/ISSUE_TEMPLATE/2_week-2.md

 ---
 name: Week 2 - Exercises
-about: Exercises from the first week of the bootcamp.
+about: Exercises from the second week of the bootcamp.
 title: Exercises-w2
 labels: 'week-2, bt-1, week-2-exercises'
 ---